The HubYour one-stop-shop for community leadership program resources

 We’re so excited to have in-person and virtual programs in 2022!
 One thing to note that is a bit different this year – we won’t be holding spots for specific programs like we have in the past.
 Registration will be on a first come, first serve basis and individuals will sign up using your CLP promo code.

-CLPs have unlimited access to the KLC Store containing class session support materials – worksheets, cartoons, videos, etc. CLPs receive a 10% discount on book purchases from the KLC Store, including the Your Leadership Edge book and the KLC Guidebook.
+CLPs have unlimited access to the KLC Store with the promo code “clp_100” containing class session support materials – worksheets, cartoons, videos, etc. CLPs also receive a 10% discount on book purchases from the KLC Store, including the Your Leadership Edge book and the KLC Guidebook.
 Please use the code “clp_books” when accessing these resources online.
 If cost presents a hardship, please let us know.

 Members of the KLC Field Team and Director of Community Partnerships are available for teaching in programs.
 Opening retreat ½ day sessions, 90-minute teaching blocks around a specific KLC competency and graduation speakers are the most often requested support.
 This is especially true for new and re-created programs that are establishing their local teaching team.